What Is Po.et (POE)? | The Full Fledged Guide

 If you don’t want to shell out the cash for a hardware wallet, you can use Exodus wallet for free.

 Po.et is a shared, universal ledger designed to track ownership and attribution for the world’s digital creative assets.
 While the project is still very young, they’ve already made a splash in the blockchain ecosystem.
-With a series of positive key hires and a well-thought-out, and so far, well-executed roadmap, this team looks poised to take Po.et far.
+As a result of a series of positive key hires and a well-thought-out, and so far, well-executed roadmap, this team looks poised to take Po.et far.
 If the team succeeds, they aim to bring the media and publishing industry into tomorrow’s Internet of Value.

 ABOUT THE AUTHOR